 Marel encourages efficient use of resources in its value chain and promotes positive environmental impact and environmental protection.
 Innovation focuses on continuously creating new methods for improving yields and minimizing waste in food production, reducing the use of scarce resources such as energy and water, and promoting food safety and animal well-being.
-As environmental risk can translate into financial risk for Marel as well as its stakeholders, Marel is implementing the recommendations of the Task Force on Climaterelated Financial Disclosures ("TCFD").
-In 2022, our targets of lowering CO2 emissions were validated by the Science Based Targets initiative (SBTi).
+As environmental risk can translate into financial risk for Marel as well as its stakeholders, Marel is implementing the recommendations of the Task Force on Climate-related Financial Disclosures ("TCFD").
+Marel has committed to reduce its carbon emissions in alignment with the Paris Agreement and has had its emission targets validated by the Science Based Targets initiative ("SBTi").